Are you thinking about buying a place in a retirement village complex?

 Make sure you make the right decision for you — contact our retirement village expert, Carolyn Ranson today.

-An occupation licence is a personal right only.
-You do not own the property, but you have a contractual right to occupy that particular dwelling.
-That right is secured on your behalf.
-Unlike normal property ownership, you are not usually able to mortgage the property or register any other interests such as a caveat against the certificate of title.
-You cannot sell or transfer the right to occupy.
+An Occupation Licence is a personal right only.
+You do not own the property and it remains the property of the Village.
+Instead, you receive a contractual right to occupy that particular dwelling.
+That right is protected by the Statutory Supervisor of the Village on your behalf.
+Unlike normal property ownership, you are not usually able to register a mortgage or a caveat against the certificate of title and your name will not appear on it.

-Some villages allow for the purchase of the occupation right in the name of a family trust.
-Others take the view that this is a personal right only and cannot be owned by a trust.
+Your name will be recorded in the Occupation Right Agreement.
+Some Villages allow for the purchase of the Occupation Right in the name of the family trust.
+Most take the view that this is a personal right only and cannot be owned by a Trust.

 Unlike a usual residential property purchase, you are usually not entitled to any capital gain from the resale of the property after termination.
-However, if the property sells for an amount that is less than the original purchase price, then the Village is usually able to charge you for the difference, and you may have carry the capital loss.
+However, you may be liable for any capital loss.

-The full purchase price (sometimes referred to as a capital payment) usually includes a membership or amenities fee of approximately 25% or 30% of the full purchase price.
+The full purchase price (sometimes referred to as a capital payment) usually includes a Membership Fee or Deferred Management Fee or Amenities Fee of between 20% or 30% of the full purchase price.

-This fee amortises (or depreciates) over 3 or 4 years on a pro-rata basis.
-For example, if the period specified is 3 years and you leave the village within 3 years, a portion of this will be refunded.
-If you leave after 3 years, it will have fully depreciated and the amount you will receive back upon termination of the occupation right or licence will be the full purchase price you paid less the membership or amenities fee (usually 25% or 30%).
+This Fee amortises (or depreciates) over 3 or 4 years on a pro-rata basis.
+For example, if the period specified is 3 years and you leave the Village within that 3 years, a portion of this will be refunded.
+But if you leave the Village after 3 years, it will have fully depreciated and the amount you will receive back upon termination of the Occupation Right Agreement will be the full purchase price you paid less the full Fee (between 20% and 30%).

-If the money received is not deemed to be adequate or the Village decides not to rebuild then it usually terminates the occupation right agreement.
+If the money received is not deemed to be adequate or the Village decides not to rebuild then they will usually terminate the Occupation Right Agreement.
+Village operators differ as to whether the Membership Fee portion of the original Entry Payment will not be deducted for the repayment amount.

-Alternative accommodation, while the property is being reinstated, may be at your cost or the cost of the Village.
+Alternative accommodation, while the Unit is being reinstated, may be at your cost or the cost of the Village.

-In addition to the obvious right to live in your unit, other rights and obligations under the agreement should be carefully considered and understood.
+In addition to the obvious right to live in your unit, other rights and obligations under the Occupation Right Agreement should be carefully considered and understood.
 These might include:

 A major consideration will be whether the amount returned to you is going to be enough to purchase the new dwelling, especially if the market price of dwellings in the Village increases.
-You may also be required to pay a further membership fee.
+This might depend on whether you will be required to pay a further Membership Fee.

 16 February, 2012 | Carolyn Ranson